feliiizabeth/Memory-Lane/Post-Grad/CIO/Module-2/Video-1-Memo.md

 ### CIOs must...

-- utilize employees' knowledge to design work programs to connect them with the best tech.
+- Utilize employees' knowledge to design work programs to connect them with the best tech.
-- consider the varied expertise and needs of employees working in different functional teams.
+- Consider the varied expertise and needs of employees working in different functional teams.
-- know that employees change tech at their different levels of growth in the organization.
+- Know that employees change tech at their different levels of growth in the organization.
-- understand how different employees use tech and how to replicate those experiences.
+- Understand how different employees use tech and how to replicate those experiences.
-- understand the employee's different workflows.
+- Understand the employee's different workflows.